 AwardWallet receives compensation from advertising partners for links on the blog.
 Terms Apply to the offers listed on this page.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.

 This is a big one folks.
 We've covered the entirety of the benefits guide in plain English with a goal of making sure you understand the benefits you have available to you at no additional cost.

 The Chase Sapphire Reserve® comes with an abundance of high-value benefits and features.
-Cardholders earn 3x Ultimate Rewards points on travel and dining, receive an industry-leading $300 travel credit which covers any travel expense and a complimentary Priority Pass Select membership with no cap on the number of guests you can take into the lounge.
+Cardholders get a fantastic return on travel and dining, receive an industry-leading $300 travel credit which covers any travel expense, and a complimentary Priority Pass Select membership.
 And that’s before factoring in the 50,000 point signup bonus.